get10101/10101/docs/architecture.md

 DLCs are not supported by the lightning channels outof the box and a custom extension needs to be implemented.
 Downwards compatibility should be granted though.

- - **Option 1: *Virtual Channels***:  see https://medium.com/crypto-garage/dlc-on-lightning-cb5d191f6e64
+ - **Option 1: *Virtual Channels***: Create a dedicated DLC channel (virtual channel) through a split transaction (splitting the fund transaction into two separate outputs, one for the dlc and the other for regular lightning) see https://medium.com/crypto-garage/dlc-on-lightning-cb5d191f6e64
+   - **Advantage**: CETs do not have to be recompute (re-verified) on every changed commitment transaction.
- - **Option 2: Extend commit transaction**: see https://10101.substack.com/p/noncustodial-trading-with-10101
+ - **Option 2: *Extend commit transaction***: see https://10101.substack.com/p/noncustodial-trading-with-10101
+   - **Advantage**: Simple extension of the existing commit transaction, without loosing the ability to use dlc bound funds directly.

 ## State management